covalentlybound/AHEaD-2021/Google-Cloud/README.md

 https://console.cloud.google.com/ and sign with any GSuite account and start a free trial.
 Then follow the instructions [here](https://cloud.google.com/sdk/docs/install).
 You'll need Python, which shouldn't be a problem since it's nearly ubiquitous.
-Then click follow [this link](https://console.cloud.google.com/apis/library/bigquery.googleapis.com?_ga=2.48078567.1138561114.1625088035-509917660.1611616658) and **enable** the BigQuery API.
+Then click [this link](https://console.cloud.google.com/apis/library/bigquery.googleapis.com?_ga=2.48078567.1138561114.1625088035-509917660.1611616658) and **enable** the BigQuery API.